relativisticpoint/KMS-poc/ARCHITECTURE_KMS101.md

      - Customer root keys (CRK / CMK / KEK)
      - Data encryption keys (DEK)
    - Provides an HTTP API for:
-     - Creating / rotating CRKs (currently get-or-create per customer)
+     - Creating CRKs (currently one CRK per customer) - /v1/customers/{customer_id}/root-keys
-     - Generating DEKs wrapped under a CRK
+     - Generating DEKs and wrapping them under a CRK - /v1/deks:generate
-     - Unwrapping DEKs so the data service can decrypt data
+     - Unwrapping DEKs so the data service can decrypt data - /v1/deks:unwrap

 2. **Data Service (FastAPI, port 8001)**
-   - Simulates an application that stores customer data.
+   - Simulates an application that stores customer data. (e.g., S3, database, etc.)
    - Does NOT manage long-term key material itself.
    - For each piece of data:
-     - Requests a DEK from the KMS.
+     - Requests a DEK from the KMS. - /v1/deks:generate
      - Encrypts data locally with that DEK using AES-GCM.
-     - Stores ciphertext + wrapped DEK + metadata in Postgres.
+     - Stores ciphertext + wrapped DEK + metadata in Postgres (database service).

 3. **Database (PostgreSQL, port 5432)**
    - Stores: